ServiceNow/multithreaded-estimators/README.md

 ## License

-This code is released under an MIT license.
-See [the license in full](license.md).
+This code is released under an Apache 2 license.
+See [the license in full](LICENSE).